AmandioCordeiro/IMEC/README.md

 # IMSC
-Induction machine simulation and control With IFOC algorithm
+Induction machine simulation and control with IFOC algorithm

 To build the executable in a linux system:
-  Install the needed packages, g++, make, gtkmm 3, etc.
+  Install the needed packages: g++, make, gtkmm 3, etc.
   Tipe make to build the executable.

 To use the GUI: